BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Methodology

-The integration of AL into data driven discovery of dynamical systems attempts to address two fundamental challenges inherent to learning parsimonious dynamical models from limited and costly data.
-First, accurate estimation of state derivatives $\mathbf{\dot{U}}$, which is critical for regression-based identification of \eqref{eq:system}, becomes unreliable when the data are irregularly sampled or sparsely distributed.
-Traditional numerical differentiation (e.g., finite differences) amplifies noise and errors under these conditions, particularly when time intervals are large or nonuniform.
-Second, dynamical systems often exhibit heterogeneous informativity across their state space: sparse governing terms dominate in specific regimes (e.g., near bifurcations or transient states), while other regions contribute minimally to identifying the dynamical systems.
-Passive or uniform sampling risks undersampling these critical regions, leading to biased or even incorrect models.
+The integration of AL into data-driven discovery of dynamical systems aims to address two fundamental challenges in learning parsimonious dynamical models from limited and costly data.
+First, while accurate state derivatives $\mathbf{\dot{U}}$ are the cornerstone of the regression in Eq. \eqref{eq:system}, their acquisition is often a very expensive component of the discovery workflow.
+High-quality estimation requires dense, clean data, but collecting such data uniformly across the state space is highly inefficient and often infeasible.
+This highlights the critical need for a targeted data acquisition strategy with AL. Second, dynamical systems often exhibit heterogeneous information content across their state space.
+Sparse governing terms dominate in certain regimes (e.g., near bifurcations or transient states), while other regions contribute minimally to identifying the dynamical systems.
+Passive sampling strategies are inefficient and often fail to collect sufficient data in the information-rich regions.
+This oversight can lead to models that are not just inaccurate but fundamentally misrepresent the true system dynamics.

 AL directly targets these issues by prioritizing data acquisition, where the uncertainty in the learned dynamics is maximized.
 By tackling \eqref{eq: linear} within a Bayesian framework, posterior uncertainties over the coefficients $\mathbf{\Xi}$ in \eqref{eq: linear} can be quantified.
 Regions of high predictive entropy or variance in $\mathbf{\dot{U}}$ correspond to states in which the model cannot confidently distinguish between candidate terms in the library $\mathbf{\Theta}(\mathbf{U})$.
-Actively querying derivatives in these states maximizes the information gain on $\mathbf{\Xi}$, which efficiently resolves ambiguities in the sparsity pattern while minimizing redundant sampling \citep{riis2023, pickering2022, gramacy2009,Fasel_2022}.
+Actively querying derivatives in these states maximizes the information gain on $\mathbf{\Xi}$, which efficiently resolves ambiguities in the sparsity pattern \citep{riis2023bayesian, pickering2022discovering, Fasel_2022}.
+This method, which acquires data with the highest predictive uncertainty, is also known as Active Learning MacKay (ALM) \citep{MacKay1992, gramacy2009adaptive}.